 I first met Jesus as a young girl around the age of 8 through His people in a small country town here in Victoria called, Merino.
 Although I did not understand everything about the Christian faith maturely, I knew I wanted to commit my life to Jesus and asked to be baptised.
 I loved everything about church; the people, services, Sunday school, hymns and fellowship.

 We only attended church for a short time (probably 2 years) and my dad moved us to Melbourne.
 It was then my parent’s marriage came to an end.
-We had already stopped going to church and after my dad left we didn’t return.
+We had already stopped going to church since moving to Melbourne, and after my dad left we didn’t return.
 My weekends became dedicated to the performing arts.
 I was a talented dancer and soon was teaching classes, I also sang and acted a little.
 My teenage stage of life was very common, being that during my transition into autonomous adulthood I rebelled and chose myself over God.
 I often fought with my mother who had also disconnected from God, and I left home during year 12.
 I was lost and this came through in the poor life choices I made.
 I didn’t pursue university even though I was talented enough.
 I chose to settle for a life that was much easier; teaching dance and settling for the first guy who was willing to commit.

-Fast forward a decade and I was 28 with 3 young boys.
+Fast forward a decade, and I was 28 with 3 young boys.
 My youngest had been born in April and I had three children under the age of 3 at the time.
 I presented as a ‘model citizen’.
 A married woman, with 3 children, a home in a lovely small town, and my own performing arts school.
 What people didn’t know was I suffered terribly with anxiety, and had done so from around the age of 21.
 Furthermore my marriage was anything but healthy.

 During the day I kept things under wrap, however during the night I would awake from sleep in panic.
 It wasn’t every night but it was often enough.
 I didn’t tell anyone, I thought they would think I was crazy.
 I knew things weren’t right between Jesus and me.
 I was scared Jesus would come back and I wouldn’t be saved, and I was afraid of losing my marriage.
 I’d awake thinking I was separated from Jesus, and I’d see shadows on my bedroom wall and felt almost frozen.
 Yet I’d call out to Jesus to help me, and He did every time!
 But stubbornly I still refused to give my life to Him…